 XShears: The Best Trauma Scissors

 So why are these the best trauma scissors?
-In contrast to the Raptors, they’re just scissors – not a pair of scissors shoe-horned in with a bunch of other tools They cut extremely well, especially in comparison to the cheap, aluminum scissors.
+In contrast to the Raptors, they’re actually scissors – not a pair of scissor-like blades shoe-horned in with a bunch of other tools They cut extremely well, especially in comparison to the cheap, aluminum scissors.
 This is partially due to the heavy, steel blades – they are robust and no-nonsense.
 The blades are made of thick stainless steel with a titanium coating.
 The bottom blade is serrated and has a rounded, blunt tip so you don’t poke your patient.

 Good, fast cutting is also possible due to the bolt.
 The bolt holding the blades together is extremely strong.
 There is no side-to-side flex of the blades like there is with many scissors, and they are in tight alignment.
 The pivot is a little tight but I’ve found that a drop of oil every so often goes a long way.